AdaptRetail/print-template/README.md

 The `npm run prod` command is compiling and minifying the css and javascript.
 All your files will be compiled to the `dist/` folder.

+<a name="prepare-adapt-data"></a>
+### Prepare Adapt Retail data for development

+To prepare data from [Adapt Retail](https://adaptretail.com) for development you need to create a new `Collection` production.

+The `collection` needs one product and a snippet with all attributes to include from Adapt.

+Publish the `collection` and get the product, campaign and production ids from the `url` and add them to the `getAdaptData` function.

+> If you only want to use the preview data, remember to set `preview: true`, in the `getAdaptData` function.

 <a name="files"></a>
 ### Files